openaps/AndroidAPSdocs/docs/EN/Module/module.md

 ### Nightscout

-Nightscout is a open source web application that can log and display your CGM data and AndroidAPS data and creates reports.
+Nightscout is a open source web application that can log and display your CGM data and AAPS data and creates reports.
 You can find more information on the [website of the Nightscout project](http://nightscout.github.io/).
 You can create your own [Nightscout website](https://nightscout.github.io/nightscout/new_user/), use the semi-automated Nightscout setup on [zehn.be](https://ns.10be.de/en/index.html) or host it on your own server (this is for IT experts).

 Nightscout is independent of the other modules.
 You will need it to fulfill Objective 1.

-Additional information on how to configure Nightscout for use with AndroidAPS can be found [here](../Installing-AndroidAPS/Nightscout.md).
+Additional information on how to configure Nightscout for use with AAPS can be found [here](../Installing-AndroidAPS/Nightscout.md).

 ### AAPS-.apk file